Skip to primary navigation Skip to content Skip to footer

 Kapalua Bay Beach is located between the Montage Kapalua Bay Resort and Merriman’s Kapalua restaurant, making it one of the most tranquil spots in West Maui.
 However, on sunny, calm days, the beach can be crowded, disrupting this serenity.
 Although the beach is small, it offers excellent snorkeling opportunities on both sides of the bay.
 Kapalua Bay’s size helps spread out swimmers and snorkelers, making it a pleasant experience for all.

 Kapalua Bay’s small public parking lot sits between Napili Kai Resort and Merriman’s.
 There are public restrooms and two outdoor showers.
-However, if you arrive after 9 a.m., forget about parking here!
+However, if you arrive after 9 a.m., you can forget about trying to park here!
+But, no worries, there is overflow parking along the main road.
+Parking spots can be a tight fit, so ensure your car does not block any part of the street.

-There is overflow parking along the main road, but it can be a tight fit.
-Take care your car does not block any part of the street and park legally.
 Alternatively, you can park across the street and walk in.
-Drive just past the entrance to Kapalua Bay and then turn right into the parking lot.
-It’s not a bad walk.
+Drive north past the entrance to Kapalua Bay and then turn right into the parking lot.
+It’s not a bad walk and could be your best option!

-During Merriman’s open hours, you can take advantage of their complimentary valet parking, stop in for a drink and appetizer at the bar, and enjoy a late afternoon Maui snorkeling adventure!
+During Merriman’s open hours, you can take advantage of their complimentary valet parking to stop in for a drink and appetizer, and still enjoy a late afternoon snorkel!

 What Can I See at Kapalua Bay Beach?

 You can frequently see Hawaiian Green Turtles at Kapalua Bay Beach.
 They like to rest in the safety of the bay.
 Sometimes, a resident white-tip reef shark rests in shallow water close to shore.
-Do not be nervous or afraid—reef sharks are more fearful of people so that we can relax around them.
-White-tip reef sharks mainly feed on small fish, so snorkelers are not included in their daily menu!
+Try not to be nervous or afraid.
+The reef sharks are actually fearful of you.
+So we can actually relax around them.
+For example, White-tip reef sharks mainly feed on small fish, but people are not included on their daily menu!

-As you traverse the bay, you can also see juvenile spotted moray eels, and when lucky, a resident dragon moray eel sometimes pops his head out of the coral.
+As you traverse the bay, you can also see juvenile spotted moray eels, and when lucky, a resident dragon moray eel sometimes pops its head out of the coral.
 A rare sight indeed!

 Ocean Safety Precautions for Kapalua Bay Beach

-This Maui snorkeling spot has an easy entry and exit, which helps anyone who is not already comfortable swimming in the ocean.
+This Maui snorkeling spot provides easy entry and exit points, which is helpful for people who feel uncomfortable swimming in the ocean.
 But at Kapalua Bay Beach, the coral reef immediately appears as you swim away from shore.
 The coral is shallow and fragile.
 DO NOT ALLOW YOURSELF TO STAND ON THE CORAL!!
 Not only is it razor sharp and potentially harmful to you, but coral is alive, and you will kill it by standing on it.

 Sometimes, waves break offshore in the middle of Kapalua Bay, especially during Maui’s winter months from December to May.
 If you can see large waves rolling into Kapalua Bay, visibility underwater gets heavily reduced.
 Those waves run over a shallow lava rock plateau full of healthy corals.
 That is not where you want to snorkel!